 This EIR uses a number of terms that have specific meaning under CEQA.
 Among the most important of the terms used in the EIR are those that refer to the significance of environmental impacts.
-The following terms describe environmental effects of the Proposed Project:
+The following terms to describe environmental effects of the Proposed Project:

 - Significance Criteria: A set of criteria used by the lead agency (City of Inglewood) to determine at what level or threshold an impact would be considered significant.
-Thresholds of significance are identifiable quantitative, qualitative, or performance levels of a particular environmental effect that are supported by substantial evidence.
-Thresholds of significance used in this EIR include those standards provided by the City of Inglewood unless otherwise specifically defined. - No Impact: No impact means that the Proposed Project would result in no direct or indirect adverse changes (or impacts) to the environment, with respect to the applicable significance criterion.
-A project impact with a no impact determination would also not contribute to a cumulative impact.
-Where the Proposed Project would not have an impact, the impact statement states this definitively. - Less-than-Significant Impact: A project impact is considered less than significant when the physical change caused by the Proposed Project would not exceed the applicable significance criterion.
+Thresholds of significance are identifiable quantitative, qualitative, or performance levels of a particular environmental effect that are supported by substantial evidence.1 Thresholds of significance used in this EIR include those standards provided by the City of Inglewood unless otherwise specifically defined. - No Impact: A project impact is considered to have no impact when the Proposed Project would result in no direct or indirect adverse changes (or impacts) to the environment, with respect to the applicable significance criterion.
+A project impact with a no impact determination would also be less than cumulatively considerable and thus not significant.

-&lt;sup>1 CEQA Guidelines section 15064.7.
+1 State CEQA Guidelines, section 15064.7